epfl-matmat/matmat.org/jobs.md

 We strongly recommend you to apply to one of these doctoral schools in parallel, since the required information is very similar (so you only need to collect it once).
 Moreover admission to a doctoral school gives you a chance to obtain a PhD position in other groups at EPFL as well.
-If you lean towards a numerics-oriented project, you should probably apply to EDMA, whereas if you are more interested in applications, you should apply to EDMX.
+If your desired project topic is more closely related to numerics / analysis, you should probably apply to EDMA, whereas if the project will be more on the side of physical models / materials applications, you should apply to EDMX.

 ## PhD position: Self-adapting numerical methods for high-throughput DFT simulations